Rcoppee/PhyloCoV/README.md

-# Scripts used for the study "Phylodynamics of SARS-CoV-2 transmissions in France, Europe and the world in 2020"
+# Scripts used for the study "Phylodynamics of SARS-CoV-2 in France, Europe and the world in 2020"
-<p>This repository contains all the scripts that were developped to produce the work "Scripts used for the study "Phylodynamics of SARS-CoV-2 transmissions in France, Europe and the world in 2020".
+<p>This repository contains all the scripts that were developped to produce the work "Scripts used for the study "Phylodynamics of SARS-CoV-2 in France, Europe and the world in 2020".
 You can contact the authors if you need some helps to use the scripts for your own projects.<br>
  Large metadata can be shared on demand.
 In the Data/ subdirectory, you will find the epidemiological data (i.e., the daily and weekly number of SARS-CoV-2-related deaths) per country and French administrative regions .</p>
  <br>
  <p>All the scripts to generate the datasets can be found in the subdirectory <b>Dataset_generation</b>.</p>